gangweiX/IGEV-plusplus/README.md

 ## Visual comparisons with SOTA methods in large disparities.
 ![image](figures/teaser.png)
 PCWNet is a volume filtering-based method, DLNR is an iterative optimization-based method, and GMStereo is a transformer-based method.
-Our IGEV++ performs exceptionally well in large textureless regions at close range with large disparities.
+Our IGEV++ performs well in large textureless regions at close range with large disparities.

 ## Network architecture
 ![image](figures/network.png)